dbaston/gdal/doc/source/programs/gdal_vector_explode.rst

 .. option:: --field <FIELD>

    Name of attribute field(s) to explode.
-To expand all attribute fields, the special value ``ALL`` is understood.
+The special value ``ALL`` can be used to explode all attribute fields with array types.

 .. option:: --geometry-field <GEOMETRY-FIELD>

    Name or position (0-indexed) of geometry field(s) to explode.
+The special value ``ALL`` can be used to explode all geometry fields.

 .. option:: --index-field <INDEX-FIELD>